HEMATOLOGY101.Com

 Bile - Wikipedia

-Bile (from Latin bilis), or gall, is a yellow-green/misty green fluid produced by the liver of most vertebrates that aids the digestion of lipids in the small intestine.
-In humans, bile is primarily composed of water, is produced continuously by the liver, and is stored and concentrated in the gallbladder.
+Bile (yellow material) in a liver biopsy stained with hematoxylin-eosin in a condition called cholestasis (setting of bile stasi) Bile (from Latin bilis), also known as gall, is a yellow-green fluid produced by the liver of most vertebrates that aids the digestion of lipids in the small intestine.
+In humans, bile is primarily composed of water, is produced continuously by the liver, and is ...

 Bile: What It Is, Where It’s Made & What It Does - Cleveland Clinic